svmiller/svmiller.github.io/_posts/2020-04-13-summarizing-ordinal-models-with-simulation-multivariate-normal.md

   # We should expect to see large magnitude differences.
   data_grid(.model = M1, z_ideo = c(min(z_ideo, na.rm=T), max(z_ideo, na.rm=T))) %>%
   # because we got 1000 sims, we need to repeat this 1000 times
+  # ordinal has a slice function that will clash with dplyr
   dplyr::slice(rep(row_number(), 1000)) ->  newdatM1

 newdatM1